NANGA CHALLENGE 2020

 Catering – Lunch is included in the price of the entry fee for each race participant.
 We are unable to sell food on the day so please purchase food vouchers for any spectators and support crew who will be joining you at the event, you can do this when you enter the event online.
 There will be no food sales on the day.

-Water – There is no running tap water close by.
+Water – There is no potable running water close by.
 Participants are advised to be self sufficient with regards to water and to bring enough for before, during and after the event.

 Hot Drinks – There will be hot tea and coffee available.

-Shelter – There will be a few small shelters to keep out of the rain, however if the weather looks bad, we suggest you bring your wet weather gear just in-case there is not enough room for everyone under the shelters.
+Shelter – There is a large communal shelter to keep out of the rain, however if the weather looks bad, we suggest you bring your wet weather gear just in-case.

 Any online queries please contact Grant 0417 945 577 or email email@example.com